oils-for-unix/oils/doc/ysh-tour.md

 ### Hello World Script

-You can also type commands into a file `hello.oil`.
+You can also type commands into a file `hello.ysh`.
 This is a complete YSH program, which is identical to a shell program:

     echo 'hello world'     # => hello world